make-apis-fun/make-apis-fun/docs/README.md

 All the documentation files are included under the `sources/includes` folder.

-I you have created or you are creating a new game, you must create a new `markdown` file using the name of your game and including on it all the endpoints you want to offer to the consumers.
+If you have created or you are creating a new game, you must create a new `markdown` file using the name of your game and including on it all the endpoints you want to offer to the consumers.